AdobeDocs/graphql-mesh-gateway/src/pages/reference/transforms/index.md

 ## Two different modes

 By default, most transform manipulating schemas work by wrapping the original schema.
 Still, recently we have also introduced a new "bare" mode to replace the original schema with the transformed one.
-Although both `bare` and `wrap` modes apparently achieve the same result, their behaviors are very different.
+Although both `bare` and `wrap` modes achieve the same result, their behaviors are very different.
 Let's take a look at how they operate.

 ### Wrap